monadicus/snarkops/snops_book/user_guide/envs/TOPOLOGY.md

 ### external

-Where you can optionally list exeternal nodes, i.e. nodes outside of the `control plane's` control.
+Where you can optionally list external nodes, i.e. nodes outside of the `control plane's` control.

-If they are running with the default ports you can simply provied a node key(validator/foo@some_company_name) with their ip.
+If they are running with the default ports you can simply provide a node key(validator/foo@some_company_name) with their ip.

 For, reference the default ports are as follows: